-- 2. The air freespool clutch is operated by application of air pressure to the fitting supplied on the winch gearbox housing (See Figure 3-11.)
-The fitting is designed to accept 1/4" rigid plastic tubing. - a.
-To release the clutch (freespool operation): Apply 60-400 psi air pressure to the air fitting. - b.
+- 1. The manual freespool clutch is operated by pulling lever kickout (See Figure 3-10.) - The air freespool clutch is operated by application of air pressure to the fitting supplied on the winch gearbox housing (See Figure 3-11.)
+The fitting is designed to accept 1/4" rigid plastic tubing. - To release the clutch (freespool operation): Apply 60-400 psi air pressure to the air fitting. - b.
 To engage the clutch (winch operation): Remove all air pressure (0 psi) from the air fitting.